 Making a Valentine's Day Gift Box

 A homemade gift box for your valentine can take many forms, but they will all express your love.
-This is a guide about making a Valentine's Day gift box
+This is a page about making a Valentine's Day gift box

 Heart-shaped boxes in which to present a Valentine cookie or other treat.

 - white glue

 - Using the diagram as an example, draw a template the desired size.

 - Cut two of these heart-shaped pieces from the fronts of recycled cards.

 - Fold each piece along dotted lines to create a flange.

 - Glue the front to the back along these flanges.

 - Punch holes in the top for ribbon.

 - Insert a heart-shaped cookie, thread ribbon through holes and tie in a bow.